William Allison House (Spring Mills, Pennsylvania)

+The William Allison House is an historic American home that is located in Gregg Township, Centre County, Pennsylvania.

+It was added to the National Register of Historic Places in 1977.

+History and architectural features

-William Allison House is a historic home located at Gregg Township, Centre County, Pennsylvania.
-It was built in 1880, and is a three-story, rectangular brick building measuring 42 feet across and 32 feet deep in the Victorian Gothic style architecture.
+Built in 1880, this historic structure is a three-story, rectangular, brick building that measures forty-two feet across and thirty-two feet deep.
+It was designed in the Victorian Gothic style.
 A two-story frame rear extension was built in 1890.
 It features a steep roof and has a variety of gable ends, bargeboards, and windows.

 It was added to the National Register of Historic Places in 1977.